Strix-CZ/dont-wake-my-wife-webpage/readme.md

 as well.

-The actual physical device doing the waking-up will check the server to download the time of the alarm.
+The actual physical device doing the waking-up will be very gentle (hence the name).
+It will periodically check the server to download the time of the alarm.
-Also, the device will send its battery level, so the user can get notified when the battery is too low.
+Also, the device will send its battery level, so the user can be notified when the battery is too low.

 ### Usage
 ```